Call 911 if your child:

 2. Give Fluids

-- If your child is over 3 months, offer Pedialyte, apple juice, or water.
+- If your child is over 3 months, offer him what he usually drinks, such as formula or breastmilk.
+Water is good, too.

 - Older children can have warm soups and other drinks.